Hannah-Sten/TeXiFy-IDEA/README.md

 * Dynamically detect what runtime configuration to use based on the active file.

 ### Editor
+* Basic autocompletion form a predefined list of commands.
 * Brace matching for `{}`, `[]`, `\[\]` and `$$`.
 * Automatically inserts other half of `{}`, `[]`, `\[\]` and `$$`.
 * Most math commands get replaced by their unicode representation using folding.